 “We are not in the health care field, but we enjoyed the medical presentations.
 We feel that was just about the right amount of exposure.
 We both especially enjoyed the trip to the national park in the mountains, Hemingway’s home, and the old American cars.
 Thanks for a wonderful trip.” —Bob Manning, San Jose

-CUBA’S HEALTH CARE SYSTEM: ITS STRENGTHS AND WEAKNESSES: 10 Days/9 Nights: 2017–December 8-17.
-2018–February 23 – March 4; April 6-15; May 11-20.
+CUBA’S HEALTH CARE SYSTEM: ITS STRENGTHS AND WEAKNESSES: 10 Days/9 Nights:–December 8-17 (full).
+2018–February 23-March 4; April 6-15; May 11-20.
 (Note: You can schedule your own dates if you have your own group.)
-The price for our 2017 tours will be $2650 (double-occupancy) and the price for our 2018 tours will be $2950 (double-occupancy).
+The price for our 2018 trips is $2950 (double-occupancy).
 Single Supplement for Guaranteed Single Room is $350.
 On previous expeditions, the $550 cost of round-trip charter flights from Miami to Havana was included.
 Beginning with our 2017 trips, the cost of these flights will NOT be included, but overall costs for travelers will be much less.
 If requested, we will be happy to assist you to arrange your flights.
 Flight schedules change frequently.
 Sometimes you can save money by connecting in various cities.

 Previous travelers have called our health care expeditions “Tours for Non-Tour people!”
 You do not have to be a health care professional to come along on these trips.
 We emphasize true people-to-people contact.
 Our accommodations have been selected because they are in the best locations.
-In addition to our program, we offer optional activities and more free time than more highly-structured commercial tours.
+In addition to our program, our facilitated expeditions offer optional activities and more free time than more highly-structured commercial tours.
 Our itinerary includes most sights and activities you would expect on a first visit to Cuba.
 In addition, there will be conferences and presentations on a variety of health care topics.
 Travelers will have opportunities to interact with Cuban professionals and other citizens, so we can learn from each other.